kubernetes/community/contributors/design-proposals/statefulset-update.md

 ### StatefulSet Revision History
 The StatefulSet controller will use labeled, versioned PodTemplates to keep a history of updates preformed on a StatefulSet.
-The number of stored PodTemplates is considered to be the depth of the StatefulSet's revision history.
-The maximum revision history depth for a StatefulSet must be at least two, but it may be greater.
+The number of stored PodTemplates is considered to be the limit of the StatefulSet's revision history.
+The maximum revision history limit for a StatefulSet must be at least two, but it may be greater.

 #### PodTemplate Creation